jmvirta/spatialPCA/README.md

 - code_algorithm.R, an implementation of the algorithm for computing the mininizer as described in Section 4 of the manuscript

+As proven in Corollary 2 of the manuscript, the algorithm is guaranteed to converge in a finite number of iterations.

 ## Authors

 Virta J., Radojičić U. and Voutilainen M.